atlehangtloome44/UniSync-wireframe/README.md

-**UniSync** is a mobile application designed to centralize key university operations for students, lecturers, and administrators.
+**UniSync** is a mobile application wireframe designed to centralize key university operations for students, lecturers, and administrators.
 It connects users in a unified digital environment, offering streamlined access to timetables, announcements, assignments, attendance tracking, and campus networking — all in one platform.

 ## Key Features